hoooooojjjj/VisualizationReactTree/README_EN.md

 1. Folder Selection

    - Click the "Select Folder" button at the top of the application.
-   - Select the root directory of your React or Next project from the local file system through the Electron API.
+   - Select the root directory of your React from the local file system through the Electron API.

 2. Component Tree Parsing and Visualization